ridenourn/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/DFO/index.rst

 References

 Christian, J.R., F. Davidson,  A.M.
-Holdsworth, Y. Lu, J. Morgan, L. Zhai, and Z. Zheng, 2025.
-A Canada-wide ocean biogeochemical model encompassing the North Atlantic, North Pacific and Arctic Oceans.
-Atmosphere-Ocean, 10.1080/07055900.2025.2570153
+Holdsworth, Y. Lu, J. Morgan, L. Zhai, and Z. Zheng (2025), A Canada-wide ocean biogeochemical model encompassing the North Atlantic, North Pacific and Arctic Oceans.
+Atmosphere-Ocean, 63, 10.1080/07055900.2025.2570153

 Holdsworth, A., A. Shao, and J. Christian (2025), Clustering to Characterize Extreme Marine Conditions for the Benthic Region of the Northeastern Pacific Continental Margin, Geophysical Research Letters, 52(10), doi:10.1029/2024GL112591.